kuiperzone/PupNet-Deploy/README.md

 Note the use of *triple quotes* here for multi-line values.

 Use only the `svg`, `png` and `ico` file types.
 On Linux, `svg` and `png` files will be installed appropriately and the Windows `ico` file ignored.

-**IMPORTANT:** It is necessary to specify the size of PNG files by embedding their size in the filename, as shown, or simply as: `name.64.png`.

 For Windows `Setup` packages, on the other hand, only the `ico` file is used, and PNG and SVG files are ignored.

+**IMPORTANT:** It is necessary to specify the size of PNG files by embedding their size in the filename, as shown above, or simply as: `name.64.png`.

 ### Dotnet Project Path <a name="dotnet-project-path"/>